snowplow-incubator/consent-tracking-accelerator/content/_index.md

 #### Prerequisites

+{{% notice tip %}} Complete our Advanced Analytics for Web accelerator if you don’t have any Snowplow modelled web data in your warehouse yet.
+You don’t need a working Snowplow pipeline, a sample events dataset is provided. {{% /notice %}}

 **Modeling and Visualisation**
 - dbt CLI installed or dbt Cloud account available
   - New dbt project created and configured